Australia warns of poor outlook for Great Barrier Reef

 "Even with the recent management initiatives to reduce threats and improve resilience, the overall outlook for the Great Barrier Reef is poor, has worsened since 2009 and is expected to further deteriorate," the government said in its outlook report.

-The fragile reef, which stretches 2,300 km (1,430 miles) along Australia's east coast, is the centerpiece of a campaign by green groups and marine tourist operators aiming to stop a planned coal port expansion that would require millions of cubic meters of sand to be dredged up and dumped near the reef.
+The fragile reef, which stretches 2,300 km (1,430 miles) along Australia's east coast, is the centrepiece of a campaign by green groups and marine tourist operators aiming to stop a planned coal port expansion that would require millions of cubic metres of sand to be dredged up and dumped near the reef.

 The government said run-off from farms, crown-of-thorns starfish and climate change remain the biggest threats to the reef, but acknowledged that shipping and dredging occur in reef areas already facing pressure from other impacts.